drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 ## Random

+### This blog

+In October, I switched from Disqus to [Giscus][92], a comments system powered by GitHub Discussions.
+Let visitors leave comments and reactions on your website via Github.

+I love the Github simplicity and as soon as I saw this amazing project, I switched to it.
+It's lighter and faster.
+Sad things, I lost all the existing comments made with the previous comments system.

+### My laptop

 It's been now a couple of month that I'm using [Nixos][68] as a daily driver.

 After being more than 10 years running [Gentoo][70], I decided to give a try to